-In addition to meeting academic standards for graduation, students are expected to meet generally accepted behavioral criteria for a mental health professional.
-Relevant areas include, but are not limited to, following appropriate ethical-legal standards, demonstrating reasonable maturity in professional interpersonal contacts, and remaining relatively free of interpersonal-emotional behaviors that could constitute a potential threat to the welfare of the public to be served.
-(GSEP Catalog, 2020-2021, page 194).
+In addition to meeting academic standards for graduation, students are expected to meet generally accepted behavioral criteria for mental health professionals.
+Relevant areas include, but are not limited to, following appropriate ethical-legal standards, demonstrating reasonable maturity in professional interpersonal contacts, and remaining relatively free of interpersonal-emotional behaviors that could negatively impact clinical training, clinical training staff, and/or constitute a potential threat to the welfare of the public to be served.
+(GSEP Catalog, 2021-2022).